Verifiable Fully Homomorphic Encryption: Maliciously-Secure Verifiable FHE

 \subsection{Circuit Privacy}

 When considering circuit privacy, there are two natural versions of this property: We can have either the server or the client provide the (private) circuit.
 While applications relying on this are currently rare in practice, certain critical applications could require formal guarantees of this nature.
 While the FHE literature has defined the notion of \emph{circuit privacy} from the very beginning, existing integrity notions generally did not consider this aspect.
 This seems initially justified in the case of a server-provided circuit since the resulting correctness guarantees are essentially meaningless.
 However, this is only true when ignoring decryption oracles (as existing notions do).
 In the presence of decryption oracles, it remains meaningful to ensure the well-formedness of ciphertexts to prevent key-recovery attacks.
 Client-provided circuit privacy, on the other hand, does not have a correspondence in the traditional FHE literature, nor has it appeared in existing integrity notions.
 However, of the two, it is arguably the more interesting in the context of integrity since one can extend the privacy guarantees to the circuit while maintaining the same strong correctness guarantees.
 Because our notion separates the concepts of server input privacy and circuit privacy, we can easily define both client and server versions of the latter.
+Both are very similar and, in the following, we define circuit privacy only from the perspective of the client and refer to \Cref{app:furtherdef} for the server circuit privacy definitions.
+We define circuit privacy as an extension of the core vFHE notion (\Cref{def:vfhe}), however, it can be trivially defined as an extension of vFHE with server privacy, too.